Zabosch/angular-workshop-agentic-ai-engineering/README.md

 1. Angular Language Service - Adds better syntax-highlighting & automatic refactorings
 1. Prettier - Formats your code automatically in the same way across your project.

+## Additional documentation

+This repository includes an AI-generated summary of the project's technology stack and dependencies.
+See [AI: Technology & Dependencies](ai-readme.md).